Business Branding Ideas: The Ultimate Branding Strategy for 2023

 - What are the 4 branding strategies?

 - 10 Unique Branding Ideas to Boost Your Business

 What Is A Brand Identity?

 Brand Identity is different from branding.
 While branding is the overall process of promoting your brand to the audiences, brand identity is the visible elements, such as the brand colors, brand logo, and design that help distinguish the brand in consumers’ minds.

 To put it in simple terms, it is the visual aspect of a brand.
 Think of Apple’s ‘apple’ logo design, Nike’s ‘swoosh’ logo, or KFC’s ‘smiling grandpa’ are instances where a brand’s identity is associated with a symbol or visual aspect.

 A brand identity is a collection of various elements that, when put together, create a strong visual image of the brand.
+This is also called branding assets.
 It is how a business expresses and describes itself on its marketing materials, the colors representing the brand, and how it markets itself on social media.
 A strong brand identity will strengthen a company’s popularity and presence in a competitive market.
 Check out the differences here, marketing vs advertising.

 Why Is Branding Important?

 Branding was (and still is) misunderstood and reduced to its aesthetic component brand identity, visuals, and design.
 Many new and high-level marketers still follow the same old branding vision, even though the concept and meaning of branding have evolved over the years.

 While brand identity works on visually pleasing the audience, branding does that, and more with other promotional works to increase the brand values such as marketing strategies, advertising, communication, social media marketing, content marketing, brand strategy, brand positioning, and brand attribution.